chrisjmccormick/chrisjmccormick.github.io/_posts/2014-03-04-gradient-descent-derivation.markdown

 ### Cost Function Derivative

 Why does gradient descent use the derivative of the cost function?
-Finding the slope of the cost function at our current Ѳ value tells us two things.
+Finding the slope of the cost function at our current \\( \theta \\) value tells us two things.

 The first is the direction to move theta in.
 When you look at the plot of a function, a positive slope means the function goes upward as you move right, so we want to move left in order to find the minimum.
 Similarly, a negative slope means the function goes downard towards the right, so we want to move right to find the minimum.